-The City of South Burlington Stormwater Utility received a grant from the Vermont Agency of Transportation to improve the existing stormwater system on Airport Parkway and install an underground Stormwater treatment practice in Picard Circle.
-The project includes the design and construction of a stormwater infiltration basin within the Picard Circle right-of-way (ROW) and drainage infrastructure which would allow for the treatment of up to a 51 acre drainage area that consists primarily of City owned roadways.
+The City of South Burlington Stormwater Utility received a grant from the Vermont Agency of Transportation to install an underground Stormwater infiltration practice in the footprint of Picard Circle.
+The project included the design and construction of a stormwater infiltration basin within the City right-of-way (ROW) and drainage infrastructure to allow for the treatment of stormwater runoff form 15 acres of impervious surfaces.

-Currently untreated stormwater runoff generated from a 51 acre drainage area, including 15 acres of impervious surface, discharges directly to the impaired Centennial Brook near the intersection of Airport Parkway and Picard Circle.
+Previously untreated stormwater runoff generated from a 66 acre drainage area, including 21 acres of impervious surface, discharged directly to the impaired Centennial Brook near the intersection of Airport Parkway and Picard Circle.
 This project was identified as part of the Centennial Brook Flow Restoration Plan (FRP), prepared by the City of South Burlington, in an effort to reduce flows to the impaired Centennial Brook and improve water quality in the Lake Champlain drainage area.

-This project has received $229,600 in funding support from the Transportation Alternatives Grant Program administered by VTrans.
-The remaining project costs will be paid using stormwater utility capital project funding.
+This project received funding from the Transportation Alternatives Grant Program administered by VTrans.
+The remaining project costs were paid using stormwater utility capital project funding.